 For European visitors who are taken ill or have an accident, free or reduced-cost treatment is available - in most cases on production of a valid European Health Insurance Card (EHIC).
 These should be obtained before leaving for Italy.
 The EHIC gives access to state-provided medical treatment.
 Travellers from other countries should find out if they are covered by other reciprocal arrangements.
 Australia, for example, has such an agreement as long as long as citizens carry their Medicare card.
 In most larger cities, English-speaking doctors or a translator service is usually available.
 Most dentists are private.

-Dial 118 for an ambulance in an emergency.
-For emergency treatment, go to the pronto soccorso (casualty) section of the nearest public hospital, where you can also get emergency dental treatment.
+Dial 112 for an ambulance in an emergency.
+For emergency treatment, go to the casualty (pronto soccorso) section of the nearest public hospital, where you can also get emergency dental treatment.

-Tap water is generally safe to drink.
+Tap water is generally safe to drink except for some rural areas.
 The inscription 'Acqua Non Potabile' means water is not drinkable.
 Milk is generally pasteurised and dairy products are safe for consumption.
 Local meat, poultry, seafood, fruit, vegetables and dairy products are considered safe to eat.

-The World Health Organisation (WHO) also recommends vaccinations for measles, mumps, rubella, polio and hepatitis B.
+The World Health Organisation (WHO) recommends vaccinations for measles, mumps, rubella, polio, pertussis, pneumococci and hepatitis B.